Bamboo is my all-time favorite for wood floors because of its eco-friendly properties.

 The Bottom Line

-In most cases, a high-density bamboo floor will rarely need to be re-stained once installed properly.
+In most cases, a high-density bamboo floor comes pre-finished and will rarely need to be re-stained once installed properly.

 However, depending on the quality of bamboo floors you have, they may be prone to scratches (along with daily wear and tear) – sooner or later.

-To up-keep their shine and durability, it’s important that you spare some time for refinishing.
+To up-keep their shine and durability, it’s important that you spare some time for refinishing and resurfacing.